kyma-project/kyma/docs/kyma/docs/031-gs-local-installation.md

 minikube ip
 ```

-The URL of your Kubernetes Dashboard looks similar to this:
+The address of your Kubernetes Dashboard looks similar to this:
 ```
 http://{ip-address}:30000
 ```